What is the purpose of a brand workshop?

 2. Vision: how you will go about achieving your purpose.
 It will consider your vision, and how you will go about achieving your brand purpose.
 It will look at brand positioning.

 3. Values: what you believe in as a company.
 The values of your brand are what you believe in as a company, what you stand for.
-The brand values provide a benchmark in the company from which future decisions, such as communications and recruitment, are made, but in addition to that, they are the reason that consumers will choose your brand over any other.
+These brand core values provide a benchmark in the company from which future decisions, such as communications and recruitment, are made, but in addition to that, they are the reason that consumers will choose your brand over any other.

 4. Personality: how you present yourself and communicate with your audience.
 Defining your brand personality to create a relatable persona for your brand, and developing a tone of voice for how the brand acts and communicates is imperative.
+Your brand story acts as your north star.
 Just as with a person, a brand’s values and what they believe in impact hugely on their personality.
-Imagine your brand as a person, how do they communicate, and what attributes do they have?
-The brand workshop is a vital opportunity to engage stakeholders with exercises to unearth aspects of your personality traits.Try and humanise your brand and create an engaging personality that resonates and invites connection.
+Imagine your brand as a real person, how do they communicate, and what attributes do they have?
+The brand workshop is a vital opportunity to engage stakeholders with exercises to unearth aspects of your personality traits.
+Try and humanise your brand and create an engaging personality that resonates and invites connection.
 To help identify your brand personality, it is usually beneficial to incorporate a memorable tagline as part of your branding strategy.
+This personality will allow you to connect with your ideal customer and create a well-rounded brand experience.

 A brand workshop can also include taking a look at your:

-• Brand pillars: defining and grouping the services your offer This helps you to communicate them effectively with your target audience and can elevate your communications strategy and differentiation your brand in the marketplace.
+- Brand pillars: defining and grouping the services your offer This helps you to communicate them effectively with your target audience and can elevate your communications strategy and differentiation your brand in the marketplace.

-• Target audience: defining your key audience and creating detailed profiles Identifying your target audience and creating personas can help you to understand the drivers behind each audience group and can then be used to make informed decisions in all future communications
+- Target audience: defining your key audience and creating detailed profiles Identifying your target audience and creating personas can help you to understand the drivers behind each audience group and can then be used to make informed decisions in all future communications

-How to run a brand workshop
+How to facilitate and run a brand workshop

 There are a few things you are going to need in order to run a brand workshop:

-• Name your attendees and stakeholders.
+- Name your attendees and stakeholders.
 Attend the workshop with the core team members – This should include key decision-makers and partners if your business is co-founded.When conducting brand strategy workshops, ensure that all client stakeholders are involved in the discovery process.
 We define a stakeholder as anyone who will have a say in the final product’s approval.

-• Decide where you will run your workshop.
+- Decide where you will run your workshop.
 Think about the pros and cons of both remote and in-person workshops.
 Engaging people remotely can be more difficult, so it’s critical to keep them busy and on task.
 To get things started, it can be fun to use some warm-ups or ice breakers if you haven’t already worked together.

-• Outline the key challenges of the workshop.
+- Outline the key challenges of the workshop.
 At this point, it is crucial to understand what you hope to accomplish through the workshop.
 Suppose you were building a new brand, then a primary challenge of the workshop would be to devise a brand strategy to support the naming process of your new brand.

-• Define your deliverables.
+- Define your deliverables.
 When a brand workshop is conducted, deliverables include a revised positioning statement or messaging map, creation of visual concepts for the brand guide, a defined content strategy, a marketing communications plan, and, sometimes, a revised mission statement or company values.We believe a full workshop offers value to everyone involved: a more nuanced perspective for those crafting the brand identity, and real buy-in from those who will carry the brand forward.

-• Decide how much time you can devote to the workshop.
+- Decide how much time you can devote to the workshop.
 Organise that time into smaller chunks so you don’t hit a wall after two to three hours.

-• Consider using a template.
+- Consider using a template.
 This will help you structure your workshop and make sure you make the most of your time.
 Having a step-by-step plan is critical to ensuring that things run smoothly.
 A template can be extremely useful if you’re running your own workshop without the help of a professional branding agency.

 Who benefits from a brand workshop?

 All types of companies can benefit from a brand workshop, from a new brand to an established brand looking to refresh and reinvigorate their purpose, vision, values and relook at their audience persona.
 As discussed, your brand strategy comprises of your brand purpose, brand vision, brand values, brand voice, brand persona and brand personality.
 It’s not just the Apples and the Amazons of the world that need brand strategy.
 To be successful, every brand needs a clear strategy for success and astute entrepreneurs will prioritise brand strategy at the outset, returning to it at regular intervals.
+A brand strategy workshop can help you to develop messaging for your campaigns and websites, as you will come away with a clarified brand purpose, values, and the brand personality that will come through your messaging.

 The key benefits of a brand workshop